 Is it worth driving in Japan?

-Apart from the hassles that sometimes accompany renting cars in Japan, having your own set of wheels allows you to get around the admittedly few deficient spots in Japan’s world-leading network of trains and buses.
+Apart from the hassles that sometimes accompany driving in Japan, having your own set of wheels allows you to get around the admittedly few deficient spots in Japan’s world-leading network of trains and buses.
 With this being said, I wouldn’t recommend driving in Japan unless you’re sure you can’t make do using trains (most of which are free when you buy a Japan Rail Pass) and other public transit.

 Can tourists drive in Japan?

-Tourists can drive in Japan, so long as one of two things are true: 1) They come from a country with a reciprocal driver’s license agreement with Japan or 2) They’ve obtained an International Driving Permit or IDP prior to travel Most people fall into this second group—”Can you rent a car in Japan?” is really a question of “Do you have an IDP or not”?
+Tourists can drive in Japan, so long as one of two things are true: 1) They come from a country with a reciprocal driver’s license agreement with Japan or 2) They’ve obtained an International Driving Permit (IDP) prior to travel Most people fall into this second group—”Can you rent a car in Japan?” is really a question of “Do you have an IDP or not”?

 The Bottom Line